Li Keqiang: Death

 Li died at Shuguang Hospital Affiliated to the Shanghai University of Traditional Chinese Medicine (上海中医药大学附属曙光医院) in Pudong at 00:10 CST on 27 October 2023 at the age of 68 after a heart attack the previous day.
 The South China Morning Post (SCMP) reported that the heart attack occurred as he swam at Shanghai's Dongjiao State Guest Hotel.
 The Standard reported that long-term use of anti-rejection drugs following a liver transplant were a contributing factor.
 SCMP reported that he had also undergone coronary artery bypass surgery.

 Li's remains were flown to Beijing on 27 October.
 On 2 November, a memorial ceremony was held at the Babaoshan Revolutionary Cemetery and he was cremated.
 Attendees of the ceremony included Xi Jinping, his wife Peng Liyuan, Premier Li Qiang, all other members of the 20th Politburo Standing Committee, and Vice President Han Zheng.
 According to state media, former leader Hu Jintao sent flowers and did not attend.
 National flags were flown at half-mast at Chinese government buildings, diplomatic missions, and in Hong Kong and Macau.

-On 3 July 2025, the Institute of Party History and Literature published an articled in the People’s Daily marking Li's 70th birth anniversary, saying Li "dedicated all his energy to the cause of the party and the state, and made significant contributions to it" and was an "outstanding member of the party, time-tested loyal communist fighter, outstanding revolutionary and politician, and exemplary leader", calling him "deeply devoted to the people".
+On 3 July 2025, the Institute of Party History and Literature published an article in the People's Daily marking Li's 70th birth anniversary, saying Li "dedicated all his energy to the cause of the party and the state, and made significant contributions to it" and was an "outstanding member of the party, time-tested loyal communist fighter, outstanding revolutionary and politician, and exemplary leader", calling him "deeply devoted to the people".

 Mourners leaving flowers near Li's childhood residence in Luyang District, Hefei.

 Personal life

 Li was married to Cheng Hong, a professor in English Language and Literature (especially American Naturalism) at the Capital University of Economics and Business in Beijing.
 His father-in-law was once the deputy secretary of the Communist Youth League Central Committee.
 Alongside Mandarin, he also spoke conversational English.

+Li was ranked 14th of the 2013 Forbes list of the World's Most Powerful People, after taking the office of Chinese premier.